 After you have registered for the program, please book your flights to arrive at the Wattay International Airport (VTE) in Vientiane.
-Australian travellers are eligible to receive at visa on arrival for a duration of 30 days.
-Your passport must be valid for at least 6 months from date of entry and you need at least two free pages in passport reserved for immigration authorities.
 Your airport pick-up is included in your Program Fee.
-We recommend that volunteers under the age of 18 travel internationally with a notarised letter from their parents to support their documentation.
+We recommend that volunteers under the age of 18 travel internationally with a notarized letter from their parents to support their documentation.

 When you arrive, you will be greeted at the airport by a member of the local team and transported to the volunteer accommodation in Honkau Village.
 Your accommodation is covered by your Program Fee and includes the night before your program orientation.

-If you are travelling in Laos prior to your volunteer program, we can arrange for you to be picked up in Vientiane on the day before your program orientation.
+If you are traveling in Laos prior to your volunteer program, we can arrange for you to be picked up in Vientiane on the day before your program orientation.

 Weekdays: After the initial orientation week, you will work for approximately 3 to 5 hours per day and a typical schedule is as follows:

 8.00AM: Breakfast at the volunteer guesthouse.

 9.00AM: Volunteers travel to their placements by bicycle, tuk-tuk or walking.
 Start time and daily workload depends on the project that the individual volunteer is participating on.